codehs/chs-js-lib/site/README.md

 Any `.md` or `.html` file in the `site` folder is turned into HTML (including this page!).

 Directives at the top of the `.html` or `.md` file are used to describe the data that should be passed into the template and the template file which should be used.

+The examples in the `examples/` folder are a content file (markdown or html) and a script, which will be loaded in the template.
+The `code` directive in the top of the content file specifies the name of the script that should be loaded.
+It will search in the directory where the markdown or html file is.